NixImagery/Niximagery/_cameras/hasselblad-v.md

 1996 -- 2013 | 503 C/W | Improved mirror system

 ## Bodies
 The 500 series cameras, including the super-wide angle SWC bodies, have a top shutter speed of 1/500 s (hence the series name).
-The leaf shutter is in the lens.
+A leaf shutter is in the lens.
 Later 2000/200 series bodies revert to a focal plane shutter which can fire at up to 1/2000 s.

 ### Designations
 The **C** indicates compur-shutter compatible, and **/M** is a *modified* designation. **CX** and **CXi** are TTF/OTF X-sync flash compatible, the **i** meaning *improved*.